Yugma2605/gRPCrypto/README.md

 *   **Visibility:** Run Playwright in headed mode (not headless) so we can observe the browser automation in action.
 *   **Logging:** Use `console.*` on both the backend and frontend to log key events.
 This helps us understand the application's behavior.
 *   **UI:** The list of tickers displayed on the user interface must be sorted alphabetically.

-## Evaluation Criteria
-Your submission will be evaluated on the following criteria:

 *   **Functionality**
     *   Correct implementation of adding and removing tickers.